Gno-PoD/endGameFilter/README.md

 Runes display their number, their upgrade receipe, and relative trade value.

-Rare gloves, belts, and claws are displayed if they are ilvl>88.
+Rare gloves, belts, claws, and javelins are displayed if they are ilvl>88.

 All circlets and jewels are displayed.